Requirements for approved training and equipment

 A sprayer that is inspected and approved in another EES-Country or Turkey may be accepted in Sweden.
 The conditions are that the inspection has been carried out by an authorized inspector and in accordance with the harmonized standards or a method corresponding to these.
 The owner of the sprayer can then apply for an approval by appending the protocol to his or her application of approval.

-Application for approval to use plant protection products
+Application for a permit to use plant protection products

 Undertake further training every fifth year